igneous-labs/solores/README.md

 ### Anchor IDL

 The usage for anchor IDLs is essentially the same as [Shank IDL's](#shank-idl).
+Additionally,

-The crate will also export all accounts' discriminant as consts.
+- the crate will also export all accounts' discriminant as consts.
+- the crate will create a `*Account` newtype that includes account discriminant checking in borsh serde operations

 ## Features